How is Marble Formed Step by Step?

 Step 2: Burial Beneath Layers of Earth

 As more and more sediment piles up, the limestone gets buried deeper under layers of rock and soil.
-This is where geological pressure starts to come into play.
+This is where pressure starts to come into play.
 The deeper the rock gets buried, the higher the temperature and pressure it experiences.
-This stage can take millions of years — nothing in geology is quick!
+This stage can take millions of years.

-Here’s where the magic happens — or more scientifically, metamorphism.
-When limestone is subjected to high pressure and temperature — usually between 600 to 1,200°C and deep within the Earth’s crust — it begins to change.
+In this step, metamorphism comes into play.
+When limestone is subjected to high pressure and temperature, usually between 600°C to 1,200°C and deep within the crust of Earth, it begins to change.
 This can happen due to:

 Step 4: Impurities Create Color and Patterns